A geometric Iwatsuka type effect in quantum layers: Preliminaries

 By another unitary transform, $U:L^{2}(\R^2\times I,\dd\Omega)\to L^{2}(\R^2\times I,\dd\Sigma\dd u)$, $\,\psi\mapsto a^{1/2}f_{a}^{1/2}\psi$, we pass to the unitarily equivalent operator defined, again in the form sense, as

 where

-These formul{\ae} are easy to derive, see e.g. \cite{DuExKr_01,KrRaTu_15} or \cite[Sec.~1.1]{EK}.
+These formul{\ae} are easy to derive, see e.g. Ref.~\onlinecite{DuExKr_01,KrRaTu_15} or Ref.~\onlinecite[Sec.~1.1]{EK}.
 Remark that we needed $C^4$--smoothness of $\Sigma$ to write $V$ down as an operator.
 Nevertheless, $\tilde H$ may be introduced via its quadratic form for any $C^3$ surface.

 The translational invariance of $\Omega$ makes it possible to pass finally to still another unitarily equivalent form of the operator by means of the Fourier--Plancherel transform in the $y$ variable,